zalyoung/gitlab-handbook/content/handbook/security/product-security/application-security/supply-chain-security-for-dependencies.md

 <!-- TODO: Integrate https://gitlab.com/gitlab-org/gitlab/-/merge_requests/60618/diffs-->

-## Software Supply Chain Security Guidelines for Open Source Dependencies
+## Software Supply Chain Security Guidelines for Open Source Dependencies and Libraries

 This guide provides developers and security team members with best practices and considerations for evaluating and securing open source dependencies in their projects.
 By following these steps, one can minimize the risk of supply chain compromises and ensure the overall security of software.

+Follow these guidelines whenever a merge request (MR) adds a new library or dependency to:

+- A library manifest (e.g., `Gemfile`, `package.json`, `go.mod`)
+- A lockfile (e.g., `Gemfile.lock`, `yarn.lock`, `go.sum`)

-### Supply Chain Security Considerations for Open Source Dependencies
+### Supply Chain Security Considerations for Open Source Dependencies and Libraries

 - Is the project actively developed, maintained, and mature?
   - When was the code last updated?